-Before to start your genealogy research in Sant’Angelo dei Lombardi, we suggest you to read our tips for your search.
-They are useful to search in Campania and in Sant’Angelo dei Lombardi too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Campania and of course in Sant’Angelo dei Lombardi too!

 Next picture shows the demographic trends in Sant’Angelo dei Lombardi from the Italian Unification(1861).

-It could be important to know if the last name you are investigating is a frequent surname in Sant’Angelo dei Lombardi.
-As more your surname is common in Sant’Angelo dei Lombardi, as more it could be difficult to find the right info about your ancestors in Sant’Angelo dei Lombardi archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Sant’Angelo dei Lombardi.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Sant’Angelo dei Lombardi archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Avellino province are: